Critically examining the Domain Generalizability of Facial Expression Recognition models: Discussion

-Our study, though systematic, has several limitations.
-First, although we examined six datasets---the largest such examination in domain adaptation in FER, to the best of our knowledge---there were many other datasets that we were not able to include in this study (e.g., as they had different emotion categories).
-Second, FER datasets tend to have imbalanced emotion label distributions.
-Of the six datasets we examined, IASLab was the most well balanced (with each of seven classes making up between 13.7-14.8\% of the dataset), while others like AffectNet were severely imbalanced (53.5\% Happy and 31.1\% Neutral, with the remaining 15.4\% divided among 5 classes).
-These dataset imbalances are known to impact the robustness of the models trained on them, and this is a major concern especially if these (or similarly imbalanced) datasets provide the training data for commercially-deployed models.
-Third, as our focus was on datasets, we restricted our experiments to a single state-of-the-art model architecture, ResNet50 pretrained on VGGFace2, and four fine-tuning approaches, but without extensive optimization.
-Future work could examine other state-of-the-art FER models to assess their generalizability.
+Our study, though systematic and rigorous, has several limitations.
+First, although we examined twelve datasets---the largest such examination in domain adaptation and generalization in facial expression recognition---there were many other datasets that we were not able to include in this study, for numerous reasons, such as they were labelled with different emotion categories than those we were interested in.
+Second, facial expression recognition datasets tend to have imbalanced emotion label distributions.
+Of the twelve datasets we examined, IASLAB was the most well balanced (with each of seven classes making up between 13.7-14.8\% of the dataset), while others like AffectNet were severely imbalanced (47.4\% Happy and 26.4\% Neutral, with the remaining 26.2\% divided among 5 classes).
+These dataset imbalances are known to introduce bias and impact the robustness of the models trained on these datasets, and this is a major concern especially if these or similarly-imbalanced datasets provide the training data for commercially-deployed models.
+Future work could examine other state-of-the-art facial expression recognition models to assess their generalizability.
 It could be the case that adding more datasets, having more balanced datasets, or trying different model architectures / training protocols could change several of the quantitative results we found in this study.
 However, we believe that addressing these limitations will lead to \emph{differences in degree}, but not \emph{differences of kind}, and hence our generic conclusions should generalize.

+One huge limitation of the entire endeavour of facial expression recognition (beyond our study) is that it is confined to a small set of emotion categories, and neglects variation across cultures and demographic groups.
+This extensive study with so many datapoints was possible only when restricted to a small set of six emotions (plus neutral): once we consider some of the myriad other emotions that we experience in daily life, there is far fewer data out there.